 Concrete Mix Design Just Got Easier

-Concrete Hub application (which can be downloaded for free) is now providing a new concrete mix design tool which allows you to design your new concrete mix in an easy and rapid way.
-No need to have the ACI standard in hand, the application provides all guidelines and performs the calculations for you.
+Giatec's free Concrete Hub app now features a new concrete mix tool that allows you to design your concrete mix quickly and easily.
+No need to have the ACI standard in hand--the application provides all guidelines and performs the calculations for you.

-In general, the concrete mix is designed to follow the guidelines provided by ACI Committee 211 Standard Practice for Selecting Proportions for Normal, Heavyweight and Mass Concrete (ACI 211.1-91).
-A concrete mix can be designed by using the tables and calculation provided in the standard.
-The designing process can be time consuming and challenging because all concrete mixes are unique in their properties.
-However the challenge of creating a unique concrete mix has been solved.
+In general, concrete mixes are designed to follow the guidelines provided by ACI Committee 211 Standard Practice for Selecting Proportions for Normal, Heavyweight and Mass Concrete (ACI 211.1-91).
+A concrete mix can be designed using the tables and calculations provided in the standard.

 Step 1: Slump Flow

 The concrete slump represents the flowability/workability of a concrete mix.
 For example, a higher slump allows for better placement in congested reinforced elements.